 On this sweeping, eclectic adventure through Turkmenistan, marvel at the towering white-marble structures of Ashgabat, roam through barren deserts and a world-class canyon, and spend the night camped out beside the flaming Gates of Hell.
-For 10 action-packed days we’ll zig-zag around Central Asia’s most eccentric country.
+For 10 action-packed days we’ll zig-zag around Central Asia’s most eccentric country, and while in Ashgabat, we’ll even overlap with local Nowruz (Persian New Year) celebrations.
 We’ll wander around Soviet relics, salty underground lakes, and Sufi shrines, and relax in the seaside city of Turkmenbashi, named in honor of the inscrutably erratic former president.
 The top highlight: a night in the desert spent sleeping alongside a crater that has been continuously burning for nearly 50 years—the most beautiful accident ever created by well-meaning Soviet geologists.

 You should plan to arrive by 3 p.m. on Friday, March 20, and depart anytime on Sunday, March 29.
 Ashgabat International Airport (ASB) connects to a range of flight hubs in Asia and Europe.
 The best flight connections to Ashgabat are offered by Turkmenistan Airlines and Turkish Airlines.
 If you’d like help arranging flights, let us know and we'll connect you with our flight specialists.